MicrosoftDocs/entra-docs/docs/identity/app-proxy/overview-what-is-app-proxy.md

 ### Roadmap to the cloud

 Another major benefit of implementing application proxy is extending Microsoft Entra ID to your on-premises environment.
-In fact, implementing App Proxy is a key step in moving your organization and apps to the cloud.
+In fact, implementing application proxy is a key step in moving your organization and apps to the cloud.
 By moving to the cloud and away from on-premises authentication, you reduce your on-premises footprint and use Microsoft Entra identity management capabilities as your control plane.
 With minimal or no updates to existing applications, you have access to cloud capabilities such as single sign-on, multi-factor authentication, and central management.
-Installing the necessary components to App Proxy is a simple process for establishing a remote access framework.
+Installing the necessary components to application proxy is a simple process for establishing a remote access framework.
 And by moving to the cloud, you have access to the latest Microsoft Entra features, updates, and functionality, such as high availability and the disaster recovery.

 To learn more about migrating your apps to Microsoft Entra ID, see the [Migrating Your Applications to Microsoft Entra ID](~/identity/enterprise-apps/migration-resources.md).